Table of Contents

-RomWBW 2.9.2-pre.3 included driver support for the ecb-usb-fifo board.
+RomWBW included driver support for the ecb-usb-fifo board.
 The driver does not support interrupts.
 It has been confirmed working on the SBC-V2 and the MKIV.
 Performance is poor compared to normal serial communication but is dependant on processor speed.
 The driver can be enabled with the following assembly customization:

 UFENABLE .SET TRUE